-Reverse Mortgage Information | What is a Reverse Loan?
+Reverse Mortgage Information | What is a Reverse Mortgage?

 It is an extremely safe, federally insured loan program specifically designed for homeowners that are aged 62 or older.
 It’s meant to allow you to tap into a portion of the equity in your home and convert it to tax free cash (always check with your tax professional).

-The beauty of this program is that there is no required monthly payment to the bank for as long as you live OR for as long as you choose to live in your home.
+The beauty of this program is that there is no required monthly payment due to the bank for as long as you live OR for as long as you choose to live in your home.

 However, when you do this type of loan, it’s just a loan on your home.
 You still own your home and the bank does not go on title.
-Since you still own your home, you will have to pay your taxes and insurance just like you probably already do.
+Since you still own your home, you will have to pay your property taxes and insurance just like you probably already do.

 There are three primary differences: